skienzmatishun/rippreport/content/p/the-fairhope-jester/index.md

 ---
-title: "THE FAIRHOPE JESTER"
+title: THE FAIRHOPE JESTER
 date: 2020-04-08
-thumbnail: "img/the-jester.jpg"
+thumbnail: img/the-jester.jpg
-gif: "img/the-jester-1.gif"
+gif: img/the-jester-1.gif
 categories:
 - citycouncil
 authors:
 - admin
+alttags: "A person in a colorful jester costume, possibly symbolizing Fairhope City Council’s self-serving actions during the pandemic"
 ---
 Wake up Fairhope, and Baldwin County, pay attention to what your local municipal government is telling you during the corona virus pandemic.

 Fairhope has a CATALYST City Council and true to form, their message is one of self interest.